GermanFest 2021 is a go!!

-Sizzling shish kabobs, bratwurst slathered in sauerkraut and authentic German desserts as well as pies, ice cream and other home-made favorites aplenty will be dished out all day.
+Sizzling shish kabobs, bratwurst slathered in sauerkraut and authentic German desserts as well as pies, cookies, cakes and other home-made favorites aplenty will be dished out all day.
 The menu also includes giant fresh oven-baked pretzels, hot dogs, and rippchenkraut, which is pork chops with homemade sauerkraut.
 Dark and light beer will be on tap, along with Pepsi products and bottled water.
 The German wine tasting booth will be back again this year.
 Children can enjoy face painting, go fish and a variety of other fun games.

 Meal tickets cost $7 in advance, and will be $8 on the day of the festival.
 Advance meal tickets are available from parishioners of St. Joseph Catholic Church.
 Ticket information is also available by calling the parish office at 601-856-2054.

 A stroll about the grounds to enjoy the sights, sounds and smells is an experience to be savored.

 For those who want to take home something to enjoy, the Country Store will be in business with an assortment of commemorative items, t-shirts, home made breads, desserts, jellies and canned goods.
 The hottest seller usually is the sauerkraut.
 Church members make hundreds of quarts of the salty cabbage delicacy using a recipe handed down through generations of German descendants living in Gluckstadt.
 Gifted church folk also have their creative energies in overdrive to produce fun craft items for sale.